Squatters Rights in New York & Adverse Possession Laws 2024

 To avoid dreaded scenarios like these, New York landlords should study up on landlord-tenant law, understand squatters rights, and learn how to protect their unoccupied properties from adverse possession claims.

-We’ll cover all the most important aspects of New York squatters rights in this article, starting with the basics.
+In this article, we’ll cover all the most important aspects of New York squatter laws, starting with the basics.

 Trespassers vs. Squatters